clr2of8/DeployREMnux/README.md

 ## Watch for Orphaned Resources that may cost you money unnecessarily

 Always keep an eye on Amazon console (https://console.aws.amazon.com/ec2) as you run these scripts to watch for orphaned instances, volums, etc, killing them manually if necessary to avoid additional charges.
-You must change to the region where the resources were created (N. Virginia by default), in order to see them.
+You must change to the region where the resources were created (N. Virginia), in order to see them.